Birmingham Dangerous Drug Lawsuit Attorneys

-At Farris, Riley & Pitt, LLP, our personal injury attorneys know that sometimes medications can cause more harm than good, even when your doctor prescribes them and you take them correctly.
+The Birmingham personal injury attorneys of Farris, Riley & Pitt, LLP know that sometimes medications can cause more harm than good, even when your doctor prescribes them and you take them correctly.
 We all place trust in our medical practitioners and assume that when they tell us to take something, it will heal our sickness, ease our pain, or prevent further injuries to our bodies.

 There are times when drugs that are approved and marketed as safe cause serious side effects that result in dangerous, permanent, and often deadly injuries to unsuspecting patients.
 When this occurs, drug manufacturers may be held responsible for the harm their medications cause.
 An innocent victim of a dangerous drug may be able to file a lawsuit against the manufacturing company to recover monetary damages for their pain and suffering.